Custom tools let you add capabilities beyond the built-in MeshAgent toolkits. ADocumentation Index

 - Create a toolkit to group your related tools

-- Call a toolkit into a MeshAgent Room
+- Register a toolkit in a room

 - Invoke tools using the MeshAgent Studio UI, MeshAgent CLI, and code